typedb/typedb-docs/09-schema/03-rules.md

 p--s, q--t, p--t        (Inferred)
 ```

-Concretely, We would generate a `reachable` relation _**for every pair**_ of nodes reachable from `p`.
+Concretely, We would generate an `edge` relation _for every pair_ of nodes reachable from `p` - a **quadratic** number of relations.

- The section below describes a recipe to answer forward transitivity queries materialising only a linear number of relations.
-The section after that extends the recipe to both backwards queries and undirected relations.
+ The following section describes a recipe to answer forward transitivity queries materialising only a **linear** number of relations.
+Later, the recipe is extended to backward queries and undirected relations.

-#### Efficient forward transitivity
+### Efficient forward transitivity
 We first define separate types for the persisted and (inferred) transitive version of the relation.
-For the example above, we use `edge` as the base relation type and `reachable` as the inferred relation.
+For the example above, we use `edge` as the base relation type and `forward-reachable` as the inferred relation.
 We then update the rule as follows:
 ```typeql
 define